decoverto/decoverto/README.md

 import * as Decimal from 'decimal.js'; // Or any other library your type originates from

-class BigIntTypeDescriptor extends SimpleTypeDescriptor<bigint, string> {
+class BigIntTypeDescriptor extends SimpleTypeDescriptor<bigint, string | null | undefined> {

     constructor() {
         super(BigInt);